-After evacuating Boston in March 1776, the British regrouped in Nova Scotia and began planning a new campaign to take New York City.
+After evacuating Boston in March 1776, the British regrouped in Nova Scotia and began planning a new campaign to take over New York City.
 General Howe hoped to use New York to cut off New England from the rest of the colonies.
 That August the British landed on Long Island and defeated Washington’s troops at the Battle of Brooklyn (also known as the Battle of Long Island).

 On the morning of October 28, Howe’s army marched toward White Plains.
 Washington was busy inspecting his lines when he received word that the British were advancing.
 He immediately ordered his men into position.
 British attempts to take the hills along the American line were initially halted.
 But then a Hessian artillery unit began firing on an American-held hilltop, sending the militia there into a retreat.
 They soon reorganized and established a defensive line, but Howe ordered a detachment to take the hill.

 The British charged the hill, sending the Americans on the right flank scattering.
 Those that remained fired on the British, halting their advance.
 But with their flank exposed, they began a fighting retreat, which ultimately led the rest of the American line to retreat.

 Alexander Hamilton positioned his canon strategically and held a large Hessian contingent at bay to allow an orderly retreat.
 A second German unit outflanked Washington’s men, trapping them between Howe and the Hessians.
 However, Howe didn’t advance and lost the opportunity to destroy Washington’s army.